brendt/stitcher.io/src/data/blog/php-generics-and-why-we-need-them.md

 ### Glorious generics

-With all that in mind, lets just view the code we would be able to write if generics were implemented in PHP.
-Note that this would be **one class** which could be used for every type.
+With all that in mind, lets just take a look at the code we would be able to write if generics were implemented in PHP.
+ This would be **one class** which could be used for every type.
 For your convenience, I'll only be writing the changes compared to the previous `Collection` class, so keep that in mind.

 ```php